Macedonia in the Eurovision Song Contest 2017: Background

-Dance Alone
+Before Eurovision

 Internal selection

 On 21 November 2016, MRT announced that they had internally selected Jana Burčeska to represent Macedonia in Kyiv.
 Burčeska previously competed in the first season of the reality talent show Macedonian Idol where she placed fifth.
 In regards to her selection as the Macedonian entrant, Burčeska stated: "I would like to infinitely thank the National Broadcaster for investing their trust and choosing me to represent our country in the upcoming Eurovision Song Contest.
 I am grateful and really appreciate the opportunity I’ve been given, but am also aware of the responsibilities I must bear.
 My heart skipped a beat when I was told the good news and I have kept on smiling ever since."
 A submission period was opened on 2 December 2016 for interested composers to submit their songs that are "modern and attractive" until 25 December 2016.
 MRT received over 200 submissions at the closing of the deadline.

 On 10 March 2017, it was announced that Jana Burčeska would perform the song "Dance Alone" at the Eurovision Song Contest 2017.
 "Dance Alone" was presented to the public later on the same day along with the official music video, developed and directed by Sergey Zhelezko from the Nu Boyana Film Studios in Sofia, during the MRT 1 programme Stisni Plej.
 The song was written and composed by members of the songwriting team Symphonix International: Borislav Milanov, Alex Omar, Joacim Persson and Florence A.